 - Golden Gate Biosphere Reserve, CA 13 units (1988 and 1991: FWS, NPS, NOAA, state, local, private); adopted by the California Senate and California Assembly in 1989, dedicating approximately 1,000,000 acres of San Francisco, Marin and San Mateo Counties, along with 30 square miles of Pacific coastal marine resources as the Central California Coast Biosphere Reserve.

-1983 PRBO begins studying the California Gull colony on Mono Lake (east of Yosemite), generating data that prove crucial in the 1994 decision by the State Water Board to protect the Mono Lake ecosystem.
+1983 PRBO begins studying the California Gull colony on Mono Lake (east of Yosemite), generating data that proved crucial in the 1994 decision by the State Water Board to protect the Mono Lake ecosystem.

 1985 – 1990 PRBO leads the campaign to end gill-net fishing in Central California resulting in a 1987 ban on gill-netting in the Gulf of the Farallones and in northern Monterey Bay.